 Nevada State Bank History

 Nevada State Bank is a full-service bank offering a complete range of consumer, small business, real estate and corporate banking services.
-It operates more than 100 ATMS and more than 50 branches serving 20 communities across Nevada.
-Nevada State Bank employs more than 850 people and is the fourth largest bank in Nevada with total assets in excess of $4.1 billion.
+It operates more than 100 ATMS and 49 branches serving 20 communities across Nevada.
+Nevada State Bank employs more than 800 people.

 December 9, 1959